secluso/secluso/HOW_TO.md

 ```

 You'll see 192.168.1.1 (which is the machine) and another one (let's say 192.168.1.108) for the IP camera.
 Record the IP camera's IP address.
-You will use it in the next steps and also later for configuring the Privastead camera hub software.
+You will use it in the next steps and also later for configuring the Secluso camera hub software.

 Now open a browser in the local machine and put the IP camera's address there.
 You'll see the camera's web interface.